aviflombaum/notetaker/APPNOTES.md

 4) Must have at least one link that loads, or updates a resource without reloading the page. notes/show X https://learn.co/tracks/full-stack-web-development/rails-and-javascript/building-apis/returning-strings-lab

 5) Must translate the JSON responses into Javascript Model Objects.
-The Model Objects must have at least one method on the prototype.
+X The Model Objects must have at least one method on the prototype.
 Formatters work really well for this.

 MAKING A NEW NOTE